Sign In / Sign Out

 This course examines the contemporary debate over the globalist-nationalist divide, which many now argue is the more salient axis along which political opinion presently turns, rather than the traditional left-right division.
 Students will examine contemporary arguments and discussion regarding globalism and nationalism in a broader historical context of political and philosophical thought, to consider the present debate as a species of the inescapable tension between "the universal" and "the particular" in human life.

-This course is designed as the first of a two-part sequence on the Constitution and its law and development, with an emphasis on the powers and structures of government, specifically federalism, the separation of powers, and rule by the law of the Constitution itself.
+This course is designed as the first of a two-part sequence on the Constitution and its law and development; in this course, emphasizing the powers and structures of government, specifically federalism, the separation of powers, and rule by the law of the Constitution itself.
 We will begin with a discussion of the American Founding, then move to the consolidation of judicial review as we, like earlier Americans, grapple with questions about what the Constitution is and who is authorized to interpret it.
-From there, we will turn to the division of powers between the states and the federal government and to the allocation of powers between Congress and the president, including in the realms of foreign policy and emergency powers.
-We also study the different understandings of constitutional interpretation (e.g. originalism and "living constitutionalism" that underlie these fundamental debates.
-Unlike many such courses which focus nearly exclusively on judicial decisions and case law, we will situate such discussions within broader constitutional deliberations among legislators, presidents, governors, and the American people.
-The class will culminate in a moot court exercise.
+We then discuss the division of powers between the states and federal government, and allocation of powers between Congress and the president, including in foreign policy and emergency powers; and discuss the different understandings of constitutional interpretation (e.g. originalism and "living constitutionalism") that underlie these fundamental debates.
+Our focus is not only judicial decisions and case law, but also broader constitutional deliberations among legislators, presidents, governors, and the American people.
+The class culminate in a moot court exercise.

 This course will provide students hands-on training in the important art of political speechwriting.
 Students will study and analyze great political speeches of history and learn how to apply rhetorical techniques and skills to the kinds of political contexts in which politicians might find themselves today.

-In this course, students will be introduced to the classic writings that gave birth to the modern political world.
-Important concepts such as the state of nature, the social contract, natural rights, laws of nature, liberty, equality, democracy, republicanism, political representa- tion, popular sovereignty and others are invented or given new meaning by political thinkers of the 17th and 18th centuries such as Thomas Hobbes, John Locke, Jean-Jacques Rousseau and others.
+In this course, students will be introduced to the classic writings that gave birth to the modem political world.
+Important concepts such as the state of nature, the social contract, natural rights, laws of nature, liberty, equality, democracy, republicanism, political representa- tion, popular sovereignty, and others are invented or given new meaning by political thinkers of the 17th and 18th centuries such as Thomas Hobbes, John Locke, Jean-Jacques Rousseau, and others.
 These concepts lead, in turn, to the American Revolution, the French Revolution, and eventually the remaking of the political landscape throughout the world.

 This course will begin with a study of the Arizona state constitution and its relation to the Constitution of the United States, including an exploration of the concept of federalism in American political thought, history and law.
 The second half of the course will be devoted to recent and contemporary Arizona state politics.
 This portion of the course will involve collaborating on legislation with current Arizona state representatives and senators who will visit the class in person.

-This course will explore the crucial intersections between these three disciplines.
-Although philosophy, politics and economics are usually studied as separate fields, it is ultimately impossible to achieve a well-rounded understanding of any of them without simultaneously taking all three into account.
-Many of the most influential writers in these fields — from Plato and Aristotle to John Locke and Adam Smith — blended philosophy, politics and economics seamlessly in their writings.
+This course will explore the crucial intersections between these three normally separated disciplines.
+Although philosophy, politics, and economics are usually studied as separate fields, it is ultimately impossible to achieve a well-rounded understanding of any of them without simultaneously taking all three into account.
+Many of the most influential writers in these fields — from Plato and Aristotle to John Locke and Adam Smith — blended philosophy, politics, and economics seamlessly in their writings.
 Students will reach a more complete understanding of each of these fields of study by persistently viewing them in their connections with each other throughout the course.

-We will focus on the lives, times and leadership qualities of prominent American leaders throughout our history.
-Leadership has taken many forms in American history, both political — as in the cases of George Washington, Abraham Lincoln, Ronald Reagan or Barack Obama — and non-political — as in the cases of Frederick Douglass, Elizabeth Cady Stanton, Jane Addams or Martin Luther King, Jr.
+This course will focus on the lives, times, and leadership qualities of prominent American leaders throughout our history.
+Leadership hastakenmanyformsinAmericanhistory, bothpolitical—asinthecasesofGeorgeWashington,AbrahamLincoln,RonaldReaganor Barack Obama — and non-political — as in the cases of Frederick Douglass, Elizabeth Cady Stanton, Jane Addams or Martin Luther King, Jr.

 This course explores the US national security architecture and the process the US uses to formulate national security policy.
 We will survey the institutions and sometimes opaque forces that pressure U.S. policy makers from outside the national security establishment, including Congress, the media, and the defense industry, among other powerful external influences.
 This semester (Fall 2019) we will examine the US national security apparatus through the lens of US national security interests in Latin America, with emphasis on Colombia and Venezuela.
-We will discuss, among other topics, the turmoil in Venezuela, border security and Plan Colombia.
+We will discuss the turmoil in Venezuela, border security and Plan Colombia.
 We will concentrate on policy development and implementation at both the strategic and operational levels.
-Using guest speakers and student presentations, we will explore how the US projects power around the world, including the role the military, intelligence and diplomatic communities play in influencing and executing US national security strategy.
 We will also cover the role of strategic leadership and how critically important effective leadership has been and continues to be in fashioning and managing the most vexing national security and foreign policy challenges.

-This course will provide an overview of the four major periods of political thought — ancient, medieval, modern, and post-modern —and engage in close readings of classic texts from each of these periods.
-The concept of justice will serve as an organizing theme, complemented by analyses of other political concepts such as virtue, the common good, natural law, rights, liberty and equality.
-Texts include Plato's "Republic,” St. Thomas Aquinas' "Summa Theologica,” Machiavelli's "Prince,” John Locke's "Second Treatise of Government,” and John Rawls' "A Theory of Justice,” among others. such as virtue, the common good, natural law, rights, liberty, and equality.
-Texts include Plato's Republic, St. Thomas Aquinas' Summa Theologica, Machiavelli's Prince, John Locke's Second Treatise of Government, and John Rawls' A Theory of Justice, among others.
+This course will provide an overview of the four major periods of political thought--ancient, medieval, modern, and post-modern--and engage in close readings of classic texts from each of these periods.
+The concept of justice will serve as an organizing theme, comple- mented by analyses of other political concepts such as virtue, the common good, natural law, rights, liberty and equality.
+Texts include Plato's "Republic", St. Thomas Aquinas' "Summa Theologica", Machiavelli's "Prince", John Locke's "Second Treatise of Government", and John Rawls' "A Theory of Justice", among others.